francisco-vpereira/ForceraIntership/README.md

 # Public Contracts and Red Flags

-This repository contains all the work developed during an internship at FORCERA, as part of the requirements to complete my studies.
+This repository contains all the work developed during an internship at FORCERA, as part of the requirements to complete my master's degree in Computational Statistics and Data Analysis (FCUP).
 For a more detailed description, please refer to the README file in each directory.

 1. apresentacao_mensal: contains files related to the internal monthly presentation.